bluerobotics/SolarSurferCommander/README.md

 ### v0.2.1 - 2014/08/09

 * Refactored "current mission" page into separate pages for better iOS use
+* Added apple-touch-icon for better "add to home screen" experience on iOS
 * Live-updating telemetry
+* Map
-* Added individual marker for each telemetry message in map
+  * Added individual markers for each telemetry message (black markers)
-* Fixed arrow direction in map
+  * Added a marker for the latest position (red marker)
-* Added current user location in map
+  * Added a marker for the user's current position (green marker)

-TODO:
+  * Fixed direction of arrows on SolarSurfer path
+* Graph
+  * Enabled x-zooming

-* Fixed timestamps in graph
+  * Fixed timestamps
-* Added voltage graph
+  * Added voltage plots

 ### v0.2.0 - 2014/08/08